 Following wholehearted repentance and an open confession of belief in Christ (Rom.
 10:9-10), the miracle of new birth takes place and the Holy Spirit comes to dwell in us, in our heart (Rom.
 8:10-11; Gal.
 4:6).
 When we receive the Holy Spirit we are immediately identified as children of God and given full rights as heirs to the Kingdom (Rom.
 8:16-17).
 This is a supernatural shift from spiritual darkness to light, from spiritual death to eternal life.
 By the grace of God and the power of His Spirit, we are now living in Christ.
 The old life is gone and a new life has begun (2 Cor.
 5:17)!

+Water baptism is an important step in our faith walk.
+This demonstration strengthens our identity as a follower of Christ, connects us with a community of believers, and prepares us for greater works in the Kingdom of God.
 Water baptism is often described as "an outward expression of an inward change."
-Upon accepting Jesus and being born again, one of the first fruits of righteousness the Holy Spirit will lead us to is full immersion baptism.
-This represents new birth, the cleansing of sins, and shows we openly identify with the death, burial, and resurrection of Christ.
+After we place faith in Christ, and we're born again, one of the first fruits of righteousness the Holy Spirit leads us to is full immersion baptism.
+This act represents new birth, the cleansing of sins, and shows that we identify with the death, burial, and resurrection of Christ.

+The Holy Spirit's anointing is available to every born-again believer regardless of their denomination or position in the church (Acts 2:39).
 All baptisms recorded in Scripture are for our benefit.
 Water baptism is performed by human hands (i.e. pastor) and is a required work for every believer (Matt.
 3:13-15; Mk.
 16:16; Jn.
 3:5).
 When we're born again, we're also baptized into the Body of Christ by the Holy Spirit (1 Cor.12:12-13; Eph.
 4:4-6).
-Baptism in the Holy Spirit with the evidence of speaking in tongues is performed by Jesus; the Spirit is the substance into which the Christian is submerged (Matt.
-3:11; Mark 1:8).

 Humans are incapable of producing anything good in and of themselves (Rom.
 7:18-21).
 But if we are truly born again of the Holy Spirit, we will produce the fruit of righteousness (Rom.
 8:9:14).
 Christians are called to live as a reflection of the Father (Matt.
 5:14-16).
 We are commanded to put on our new nature in Christ (Col. 3:10), be transformed in our mind (Rom.12:1-2), and resist the world's sinful passions (1 john 2:15-17).
-As the Spirit dwells in us, He gives us the power to resist temptations and to cease willful, habitual sin.
+As the Spirit dwells in us, He gives us the power to resist temptations and to cease willful, habitual sin (Phil.
+2:13).

-You will hear, "Forsake not the gathering..." quoted often among avid churchgoers.
-However, it is not God's will that we attend services out of religious rituals or rote routines.
-He intends for us to gather together as one Body and family to draw strength, serve, motivate and encourage one another.
-Churches and small groups provide accountability, spiritual covering, and the resources to meet needs.
-We also gather for intercessory prayer, to legislate the Kingdom of God in the earthly realm.
-His presence and power are available to us in a greater way when we come into proximity and agreement with other Saints.
+Although it is God's will that we gather with believers (Heb.
+10:23-25), it is not God's will that we attend services out of rituals or obligations.
+He intends that we meet together as one Body and family to draw strength, to serve, to motivate, and to encourage one another.
+Gatherings provide accountability, spiritual covering, and resources to meet our needs.
+We also meet for intercessory prayer, to legislate the Kingdom of God in the earthly realm.
+His presence and power are available to us in a greater way when we come into proximity and agreement with fellow believers.

 Prayer, reading, and fasting (mentioned above), as well as praise and worship, are weapons that build resistance against the flesh and destroy the schemes of demonic forces.
 In Christ, and by the power of the Holy Spirit in us and upon us, we wage war against anything contrary to the Word of God.
 We contend for what we know the Savior died for us to experience - abundant life now and for eternity!

-Becoming a Christian requires the substance and evidence of faith.
-Every day is an opportunity to accept Christ and denounce all other lovers and idols.
 Heaven is real.
-Hell is real (refusing to believe this won't stop you from going there!).
-The love of God is real and He loves those who do not believe in Him.
-The invitation is still extended, mercy is still extended, and there is room at the cross.
-The invitation to enter into a relationship must be accepted to be saved.
-So, choose today whom you will serve (Joshua 24:14-16).
+Hell is real - refusing to believe this has never stopped anyone from going there.
+The love of God is real and He believes in those who do not believe in Him.
+The invitation is extended, mercy is available, and there is room at the cross.
+Every day is an opportunity to accept Christ's sacrifice.
 Today is the day of salvation (2 Cor.
 6:2)!